Christine Ladd-Franklin: Personal life and philosophy

 After marriage to Fabian Franklin on August 24, 1882, she adopted the name Christine Ladd-Franklin.
 The couple had two children, one of whom died in infancy.
 The other, Margaret Ladd-Franklin, became a prominent member in the women's suffrage movement.
 Ladd-Franklin often wrote of the injustice she observed in the oppression of the female sex.
-In one such journal entry while at Vassar College she describes her disappointment with the views in society about and among women, stating, "I so despise the idea that woman are not as competent to take care of themselves as men, that they cannot decide for themselves when to go to bed and when to get up, how much exercise to take, how much to pray and go to church.
-Still my greatest objection is to the class of girls who come here and to the social and political atmosphere of the place ...
-I know of but one girl who declares herself for the rights of women" (September 22, 1866).
+In one such journal entry while at Vassar College she describes her disappointment with the views in society about and among women, stating, "I so despise the idea that women are not as competent to take care of themselves as men, that they cannot decide for themselves when to go to bed and when to get up, how much exercise to take, how much to pray and go to church.
+Still my greatest objection is to the class of girls who come here and to the social and political atmosphere of the place...I know of but one girl who declares herself for the rights of women" (September 22, 1866).
 In another journal entry she writes about the lack of recognition of women who have earned advanced educational degrees, "That is the case with our clever girls -- they go to Germany and get the parchments, beautifully signed and sealed, that proclaim them to be doctors of philosophy, but no further consequences follow.
 They have nothing but the empty satisfaction of exhibiting their 'tickets'".

 She died on March 5, 1930 in New York, New York.